Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 By enabling impression data for your feature flag and listening to events within your application code, you can leverage this data flowing to your integrated analytics tools to make informed decisions faster and adjust your strategies based on real user behavior.

+### Rollout the Winning Variant to All Users

+After you have implemented your A/B test and measured the performance of a feature to a subset of users, you can decide which variant is the most optimal experience to roll out to all users in production.

+Unleash gives you control over which environments you release your feature to, when you release the feature, and to whom.
+Every team's release strategy may vary, but the overarching goal of A/B testing is to select the most effective experience for users, whether it be a change in your app's UI, a web performance improvement, or backend optimizations.

+When rolling out the winning variant, your flag may already be on in your production environment.
+Adjust the rollout strategy configurations to release to 100% of your user base in the Unleash Admin.

 ## A/B Testing with Enterprise Automation

-Unleash provides the ability to automate your feature flags using [actions](/reference/actions) and [signals](/reference/signals).
-When running A/B tests, you can configure your projects to execute tasks in response to application metrics and thresholds you define.
+With Unleash, you can automate your feature flags using [actions](/reference/actions) and [signals](/reference/signals).
+When running A/B tests, configure your projects to execute tasks in response to application metrics and thresholds you define.
 If an experimentation feature that targets a part of your user base logs errors, your actions can automatically disable the feature so your team is given the time to triage while still providing a seamless, alternative experience to users.
 In another case, you can use actions to modify the percentage of users targeted for variations of a feature based off users engaging with one variation more than the other.

 Learn how to configure [actions](/reference/actions) and [signals](/reference/signals) from our documentation to get started.